fragmatic-io/drupal-plugin/README.md

 ### 4. Add Code Snippet to the twig templates

-Add the following code snippet in the head section of html.html.twig file in your theme to enable the tracker and CSS integration:
+Add the following code snippet in the head section of html.html.twig file in your theme and in any other twig templates you are using to enable the tracker and CSS integration:

 ```twig
 <!-- CT: start (v2.1)  -->